TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 `NAME_SUFFIX='_dev'`

 Optional environment variabel.
 Standard is empty string.
 Used when running multiple ecosystems in paralell.
-Suffix prevents naming conflicts for containers, networks and volumes.
+Suffix prevents naming conflicts for containers, networks and volumes. **Note that if paralell ecosystems are spun up - host network facing ports, from the ib gateway controller, would have to be changed to an available port number.
+Namingconvention is host_port:container_port.
+So in docker-compose.yml "5900":"5900", could be changed to "5901":"5900".
+Same applies to "4002":"4002", of course.

 ### private_config.yaml
 Reason for having this important file outside of the private psysystemtrade repo is ease of ip address config for the containers.
 The file exists in; `./pysystemtrade>private_config.yaml` (When image is buildt, file is copied into /opt/projects/pysystemtrade/private in the pysystemtrade container.)